In case of emergency, please call triple zero (000)

 What are my choices when choosing a health service or health professional?

 Sometimes it can be hard going to the doctor.
 You might not know where to start or you might want to see a doctor or health service that specifically works with Aboriginal people.
+There are many services that provide culturally informed or community led supports throughout NSW and you always have a right to choose these services as your preferred health provider.

 You can always bring a support person, like a family member, a friend or a youth worker to support you when you go to the doctor.